MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/add-files-server.md

 1. Select **Cancel** to close the dialog box.
 1. A *.tfignore* file appears in the **Included Changes** section of the **Pending Changes** page.
 You can open this file and modify it to meet your needs.

-The *.tfignore* file is added as an included pending change, so the rules you create automatically apply to anyone who gets the file.
+The *.tfignore* file is added as an included pending change, so the rules you create automatically apply for whoever gets the file.

 ## Work from the command prompt